Nyerguds/MobiusMapEditor/README.md

 * When flood-clearing with a template containing cells on both sides of the map bounds, the clear operation will now ignore the map bounds.
 * Flood fill clear will now no longer ignore if the user has a single cell from a template selected.

+#### v1.4.3.2:

+* Fixed a crash in the smudge restore system when you delete a smudge or building that is too close to the map edge.
+* Reduced maximum waypoints in the editor to 8, since the games apparently can't show more.

 ### Possible future features

 Some ideas that might get implemented in the future: